recordingpreservation/nrpf-website/_grants/cfp-nrpf-grants-2025.md

 Funds may not be used for:

+* Projects not focused primarily on audio collections
 * Acquisition of collections
 * Conservation or restoration of individual items
+* While a portion of funds may be used to offset staff salary, a grant may not be used solely to pay or supplement a single staff member's salary

 ## Proposal Evaluation and Selection